Prawer Plan: Criticism

 The European Parliament heavily criticized the plan.
-In January 2012 hundreds of people protested the Prawer Plan in front of the Beersheba courthouse.
+In January 2012, hundreds of people protested the Prawer Plan in front of the Beersheba courthouse.

+In 2013, over 1000 people protested forced demolitions and expulsions from Al-Zarnug, resulting in the arrest of over 20 protestors.

 Halt

-According to Israel's Haaretz newspaper, on 12 December 2013 MK Benny Begin (one of the architects of the Prawer-Begin Plan) announced that the plan will be halted.
+According to Israel's Haaretz newspaper, on 12 December 2013, MK Benny Begin (one of the architects of the Prawer-Begin Plan) announced that the plan would be halted.
 The newspaper reported, however, that "[i]t is not clear whether the bill has been shelved or just temporarily postponed.

-Resumption of Israel's destruction of Bedouin settlements

-The Electronic Intifada reported that in 2014 Israel had resumed the destruction of Bedouin settlements.
-In a report dated 5 September 2014 and quoting the "Arabs48" website, EI stated that "'demolitions are still continuing' unabated in Hura and Um Beten, among other villages" and presented a photograph showing a demolition that had taken place in the village of al-Araqib in June 2014.
-The article also presented a video as well as reports of other demolitions that had occurred in "Hura and Um Beten, among other villages.".